Content created: 140819

 1. With the gentle valley breezes come darkness and rain.

-This person returns home from where he set out.
+I return home from where I set out.

 How has Heaven not attained its goal?

-2. He has wandered the world without a home.
+2. I have wandered the world without a home.

 People today are ignorant and do not recognize a sage.